Mama, I Want to Sing! (film): Production

 Tarralyn Ramsey and Paris Bennett auditioned for the role of Amara before CodeBlack Entertainment offered the role to Ciara.
 Vy Higginsen, the original playwright for the off-Broadway production of "Mama, I Want to Sing!", assisted Charles Randolph-Wright with the script.
 Shalyric Self was set to portray the younger version of Amara, but due to contract issues, she was replaced by Mariah Roberson.

+Broadcast

 The film was shown on BET for the first time on August 19, 2012.

 Songs

 Mama I Want To Sing: The Soundtrack was released on January 18, 2011.